poemsk/AroundYou/README.md

 This project has stored public token in **local.properties** file which is not committed to Github.

-Please declare the follow in local.properties under the proeject:
+Please declare the following in local.properties under the project:
 ```groovy
 mapbox_access_token=your_public_token
 ```